mahimrahman/MonHeure-Mobile-App/README.md

 - **Glow effects**: Subtle animations and visual feedback with new color palette
 - **Calendar-style card**: Today's punches in a clean, organized layout with consistent border radius
 - **Smooth animations**: Spring-based animations with proper easing
+- **Dark Mode**: All elements adapt to dark mode for a seamless experience

 ### 📊 Dashboard Screen
 - **Horizontally scrollable stat cards** with modern gradient backgrounds using the new color palette